 - Rest: Avoid using the calf muscle more than necessary.

 - Ice: Apply a cloth-covered ice pack for 10 to 15 minutes at a time to help reduce inflammation.
+Ice packs are available to buy in pharmacies and online.

 - Compression: Wrap the calf in a stretchy, tight bandage or wear a compression stocking to reduce swelling.